Date, System Uptime and Clock:

 Swap: 4192944 0 4192944

-The total column shows the amount of RAM installed ithe system (2GB in the above example)
+RAM installed in the system (2GB in the above example)

-and the amount of disk space allocated for swap space (4GB).
+amount of disk space allocated for swap space (4GB).

 The amount of swap space is normally automatically set to twice the size of the physical memory, with 4 GB being the maximum.

-The used column indicates how much RAM and swap space are being used.
+The „used‟ column indicates how much RAM and swap space are being used.

-The free column indicates how much RAM and swap space are available.
+The „free‟ column indicates how much RAM and swap space are available.

-swap spacis being used.
+swap space is being used.

-If for some reason the amount of free RAM becomes low, the appliance will start to preserve free RAM by swapping out the contents of the memory to the hard disk (swap space).
-The performance will be sub-optimal if swap space is being used due to time and resources spent writing and reading to the hard-disk.
+the appliance will start to preserve free RAM by swapping out the contents of the memory to the hard disk (swap space).
+The performance

 Example Output: